astridzhao/AI_recipe_Llama/README.md

 ### Prerequisite

 #### Python 3.7+ installed
+You can easily download the latest version of python from [its main page](https://www.python.org/downloads/).

 #### arm64 Architecture
 If you are using Apple Silicon (M1) Mac, make sure you have installed a version of Python that supports arm64 architecture; Otherwise, while installing it will build the llama.ccp x86 version which will be 10x slower on Apple Silicon (M1) Mac.
 To install arm64 architecture on your laptop, run the following code on your laptop terminal: